mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/setter_getters.md

-# Getter and Setter Methods
+# Accessor Methods: Getter and Setter Methods

+Accessor methods are used to expose or change information about the state of an object.

 ## Getter Methods

-Getter Methods are used to expose information about object's state.

 Getter methods are instance methods which are used to expose information about the state of an object.
 As state is tracked by instance variables, getter methods return the values for the instance variables.